cleanthis-michael/Adversity_BrainMaturation_BehaviorGenetics/README.md

 ## Steps 1 & 2.
 Computation of Adversity Composites
 Code snippets for the calculation of exposure to threat and socioeconomic disadvantage during childhood and adolescence.

-## Step 3.
+## Steps 3 & 4.
 Data Preparation and Analyses
-Code snippet for preparation of data (e.g., integrating data frames) and Mplus analyses using MplusAutomation.
+Code snippets for preparation of data (e.g., integrating data frames) and Mplus analyses using MplusAutomation.

-## Step 4.
+## Step 5.
 Generation of Plots
 Code snippet for creation of figures.

-## Step 5.
+## Step 6.
 Sensitivity Analyses - Motion Correction
 Code snippet for preparation and analysis of data after exclusion of participants with lower image quality.

-## Step 6.
+## Step 7.
 Sensitivity Analyses - Brain Age
 Code snippet for preparation and analysis of data after creating a composite index of brain age.
 Sensitivity analyses integrate the Pyment algorithm with the Drobinin algorithm (Drobinin, V., Van Gestel, H., Helmick, C. A., Schmidt, M. H., Bowen, C. V., & Uher, R. (2022).
 The developmental brain age is associated with adversity, depression, and functional outcomes among adolescents.
 Biological Psychiatry: Cognitive Neuroscience and Neuroimaging, 7(4), 406-414) and Centile algorithm (Yu, Y., Cui, H. Q., Haas, S. S., New, F., Sanford, N., Yu, K., ... & ENIGMA‐Lifespan Working Group.
 (2024).
 Brain‐age prediction: Systematic evaluation of site effects, and sample age range and size.
 Human Brain Mapping, 45(10), e26768).

-## Step 7.
+## Step 8.
 Sensitivity Analyses - Adversity Exposure
 Code snippet for preparation and analysis of data after creating adversity composites using a data-driven, rather than theory-driven, approach.

-## Step 8.
+## Step 9.
 Behavior Genetics
 SPSS code implemented to conduct twin difference and co-twin control analyses characterizing the etiology of observed associations between adversity exposure and brain maturation.